anjaheine/quartolive_exercise/README.md

 # quartolive_exercise

 Includes two templates to be used with quarto-live (live-html format).
-Unfortunately I could not make any of the existing tools work with this format.
+Unfortunately I could not make any of the existing tools work with this format as to include interactive multiple choice questions.
 Therefore I created a custom solution using mostly ojs.

 **template_mc1.qmd** mostly uses ojs obersavle input but does not always behave as expected regarding the buttons.